2020 Country Reports on Human Rights Practices: China (Includes Hong Kong, Macau, and Tibet) - Hong Kong

 Human rights activists and local scholars continued to raise concerns about job prospects for minority students, who were more likely to hold low-paying, low-skilled jobs and earn below-average wages.
 Experts assessed that a lack of Chinese-language skills was the greatest barrier to employment.

 e.
 Acceptable Conditions of Work

-There is no law concerning working hours, paid weekly rest, rest breaks, or compulsory overtime for most employees.
-Several labor groups reported that employers expected extremely long hours, and the groups called for legislation to address that concern.
+The law does not regulate working hours, paid weekly rest, rest breaks, or compulsory overtime for most employees.
+Several labor groups reported that employers expected extremely long hours and called for legislation to address that concern.

-Laws exist to provide for health and safety of workers in the workplace.
-Workers may remove themselves from situations that endanger health or safety without jeopardy to their employment.
+Workplace health and safety laws allow workers to remove themselves from situations that endanger health or safety without jeopardy to their employment.
 Employers are required to report any injuries sustained by their employees in work-related accidents.